AliSaeed86/SVV_GAN/README.md

 # Dataset
 The dataset used in this work is the Messidor-DB1 dataset, which is publicly available on the following link: https://www.adcis.net/en/third-party/messidor/
 The DRIVE dataset is also use to test the efficiency of the generated images through utilizing downstream segmentation task and test the trained model on DRIVE testset.
-The DRIVE dataset can be accessed on this link: DRIVE Dataset | Papers With Code
+The DRIVE dataset can be accessed online as published by this work https://doi.org/10.1109/TMI.2004.825627

 # Prerequest
 Python 3.8.10